We honor the memory of our friend, Georgia, with a safe and restorative sanctuary for women in recovery.

 Our Story

-Friends of Georgia Barbour came together in 2006 to honor their friend who had died following a long struggle with alcoholism.
-They believed that Georgia would be alive if she had had a safe house in which to recover and heal from her disease.
+Friends of Georgia came together in 2006 to honor their friend who had died following a long struggle with alcoholism.
+Her experience and life journey inspired the creation of a safe and nurturing haven where women can heal, rediscover themselves, and find lasting hope in recovery.

 In 2010, they founded the nonprofit organization Georgia’s Friends, Inc. Their vision was to create a healing house where women could find a supportive living environment, maintain sobriety, and build a new life after treatment or incarceration.
 Community partners and friends formed a community council to launch the signature initiative of Georgia’s Friends which they called Georgia’s Healing House (now Georgia’s House).